ansible/awx/awx/api/templates/api/job_template_label_list.md

 Labels not associated with any other resources are deleted.
 A label can become disassociated with a resource as a result of 3 events.

-1. A label is explicitly diassociated with a related job template
+1. A label is explicitly disassociated with a related job template
 2. A job is deleted with labels
 3. A cleanup job deletes a job with labels